Tests & Screenings

 Breast magnetic resonance imaging (MRI) is an imaging test that uses magnets and radio waves instead of x-rays to produce very detailed, cross-sectional images of the breasts.
 The patient lies inside a narrow tube, face down, on a platform specially designed for the procedure.

-In a colonoscopy, the doctor inserts a colonoscope, which is a flexible tube with a small video camera attached to it, into the anus so that he may look inside the entire large intestine to screen for polyps or cancerous cells.
+, the doctor inserts a colonoscope, which is a flexible tube with a small video camera attached to it, into the anus so that he may look inside the entire large intestine to screen for polyps or cancerous cells.

 Computed Tomography (CT) Scan

 In a computed tomography (CT) scan, also called a CAT scan, a trained technologist positions the patient on the CT examination table.
 The table moves through the scanner while x-rays take highly detailed images of the body.
 These images are used to find out the cancer’s stage (where it is located, where it has spread and whether it is affecting the functions of other organs in the body).

 There are two types of mammograms: film and digital.
 While the technique for performing them is the same, digital mammograms capture images using digital files saved on a computer.
 These images can be viewed on a screen, and areas can be enlarged or highlighted, improving diagnostic accuracy.
 These images can also be sent electronically.